John Wakeley

 Professor of Organismic and Evolutionary Biology

 Population samples of DNA sequences contain information about both contemporary and ancient processes and events.
 I use mathematical models to describe how these current and historical factors conspire to produce the patterns of genetic variation which are readily observable among individuals within species.
 I employ both analytical and computational techniques to make inferences about these factors from patterns of genetic variation.
 The field I work in is called Theoretical Population Genetics.
-Follow the link to the Lab website below for more information, especially about the exciting research being done by other members of the group.
+Recently I have been studying how the genealogy of individuals in a population affects gene genealogies and patterns of genetic variation in samples from the population.

 Recent Publications